How Did You Know

 How Did You Know is an extended play (EP) by Jamaican electronic dance musician Kurtis Mantronik.
 The EP was released in 2003 on the Southern Fried Records label, and features British singer Mim on vocals.
 "How Did You Know (77 Strings)" was released as a single from the EP, reaching number 16 on the UK Singles Chart and number three in Romania.
-The title track peaked atop the US Billboard Hot Dance Club Play chart in May 2004.
+The title track peaked atop the US Billboard Dance Club Play chart in May 2004.